ryanrclewis/saintstombs/regions/germany.md

 - Kloster Zwiefalten, Abtei Zwiefalten/Zwiefalten Abbey

   - St. Ernest, OSB, abbot/martyr, 11/7 (shrine only; his remains were   dispersed at Mecca, where he was horribly killed)

+Unknown where they died or are buried.

 \*A

-  - Bl.
+Bl.
 Adam Rusdrig, O.Praem., prior/martyr, 11/26

-  - Ven.
+Ven.
 Agnes of Bavaria, child

-  - St. Albert of Cashel, Regensburg, 1/8 or 19
+St. Albert of Cashel, Regensburg, 1/8 or 19

 Alice of Guelders; Adelaide of Münster/Adelaide of Vilich, Germany, 2/5